-Net population flows are recovering.
-Earlier concerns about demographic fundamentals are no longer warranted.
-Adult population growth re-accelerated to a healthier rate of 2.4% y/y in September, up from a low of 1.5% in early-2017.
-Source: RBC Economics Research, Statistics Canada Supply fundamentals Completed and unsold units - singles and semis
+Source: RBC Economics, Statistics Canada Net population flows have strengthen and no longer pose a concern.
+Adult population growth re-accelerated to a healthier rate of 2.5% y/y in January, up from a low of 1.5% in early-2017.
+Supply fundamentals Completed and unsold units - singles and semis

-A three-year rise in unsold single-detached and semi-detached units isn't yet pointing to overbuilding.
+$Source: RBC\ Economics, Statistics\ Canada,\ Canada\ Mortgage\ and\ Housing\ Corporation$ A three-year rise in unsold single-detached and semi-detached units isn't yet pointing to overbuilding.
 Despite doubling over that period, the number of unsold units is still close to the long-run average of 0.74 per 1000 population.
-That number is unlikely to rise much further because single-detached home starts weakened noticeably in the past year.
-Source: RBC Economics Research, Statistics Canada, Canada Mortgage and Housing Corporation Completed and unsold units - multiples
+That number is unlikely to rise much further because single-detached home starts weakened noticeably in 2019.
+Completed and unsold units - multiples